erwindeg/loom-example/presentation/slides.md

 - Average response time of Reactive / Virtual Threads is comparable
 - Classic thread per request model application has higher response time
+- Thread per request model has a lower throughput

 ---

 # Explanation

-- For usescases with external calls (IO/Networ) both Reactive and Virtual Thread applications benefit of a very high amount of "user-mode" threads (or workers).
+- For usescases with external calls (IO/Network) both Reactive and Virtual Thread applications benefit of a very high amount of "user-mode" threads (or workers).
 A far higher amount than would be possible with OS threads.
 - It's not the cheaper task switching per se that gives the higher througput.

 ---